 It's a familiar story: iOS 9.3.1 brought in a new fix for a bug that was making Safari crashed for some users.
 When iOS 9.3 first launched, certain apps installed could crashed Safari when you tried to use links within the web browser.
 There were enough cases of this that Apple quickly remedied the problem.

 iOS 9.3.3, now out of beta form, involves a bunch of background tweaks instead of front-facing features. iOS 9.3.2 did have one notable change in that Night Shift and Low-Power Mode worked at the same time.
 Originally, with iOS 9.3, one disables the other.

 Onto the rest of the iOS 9.3 features.

 Buried in the iOS 9.3 release notes is the first sign of multi-user support, only it's strictly for classroom iPads right now.
 It's one of Tim Cook's favorite Apple products.

 Apple calls this new app suite 'iOS in Education', and the highlight is the fact that it enables students to log into any iPad in any classroom and pick up where they left off.

 This makes a lot of sense for a school's shared iPad experience, and it comes with Photo IDs to denote profiles and simple passwords for younger students.

 iOS in Education also includes three other apps meant for teachers and school officials: a new Classroom app for teach-guided lessons that ensures the students follow along, and Apple School Manager and Managed Apple IDs for consolidated admin portals.

-Even if you're not going to school, the simple fact that Apple has built one form of a multi-user login experience should give you high hope for a similar iOS 10 experience in a few months.
+Even if you're not going to school, the simple fact that Apple has built one form of a multi-user login experience should give you high hope for the future, though it wasn't part of the iOS 10 announcement.